Saturday, 21 April 2012

 “What decorations?”

-“The women!
-Look at ‘em!
-This place is full of beautiful young women…a garden of opportunity just waiting to be plucked.”
+“Look at ‘em!" as he gestured, "beautiful young women… and a garden of opportunity just waiting to be plucked.”

-“Forget about all that religious stuff of yours for a minute and look.” sounding like he'd heard it all before.
+“Forget all that religious stuff of yours for a minute and look.” sounding like he'd heard it all before.

-“Please don’t drag religion into this” I implored.
+“Don’t drag religion into this”

 “Why not?”